 Face masks are great and all, but there’s something extra-luxurious about using a hair mask and watching each strand dry to silky perfection.

-Bang for your buck doesn’t get much better than this combination of products, which use less water and ocean plastic to make them as good for the environment as they are for your hair.
+Bang for your buck doesn’t get much better than this combination of products, which are packaged using 100 percent recycled materials to make them as good for the environment as they are for your hair.
 Shop the shampoo ($9) and the conditioner ($9).

 88. Mielle Organics Detangling Co-Wash, $13

 For those who find too much shampoo can dry out hair, reach instead for this co-wash.
 It removes impurities without totally stripping strands of their moisture.